-Are you a fishing enthusiast and someone that is big on survival planning for you and your family?
+Are you a fishing enthusiast and someone that is big on survival planning for you and your family or someone just learning how to bass fish for the first time?
 Well then you’ll know your first consideration should be in choosing the best survival fishing boat to prepare with.

 And even if you are a just a recreational or professional game fisher, a good boat needs to be inherently durable and stable on the water.
 So this article is all about explaining the different types of boats you can elect to have as your bug out boat.

 Types of Survival Fishing Boats

 Some types of fishing boats include engine powered motorboats, sail propelled sailboats and man-powered or unpowered gondolas, rafts, and kayaks.
 While the design and structure of the boat will determine the type of fish you can catch, there’s a boat to suit every style of survival fishing you need.
 Here’s the different types.